usfirst-frc-2135/scouting_web/README.md

 ## What does it do?

 This repo is for the scouting web application.
-It is used to capture pit, match, and strategic data during an FRC competition.
+This web application is used to capture pit, match, and strategic data during an FRC competition.
 Input for pit and strategic data are collected on web forms, and the match data is collected by a QR scanner form.
 Robot photos are also uploaed via a web form.

 Collected data can be viewed through a match data page and strategic data page.
 The team related data can also be viewed through a team lookup page to show scoring averages, maximums, trends.
 Match analyses are provided by a match sheet page that combines information from all 6 robots in a scheduled match with cumulative statistics on how the match might happen.
 Event related data can be also viewed through an event averages table and the COPR data from the Blue Alliance.